elabit/robotmk/README.md

 ## Key features/components

 * Robotmk **bakery rule** - configures E2E clients:
-  * Use the CheckMK WATO rule editor to decide which remote hosts should be deployed with the Robotmk plugin.
+  * Use the Checkmk WATO rule editor to decide which remote hosts should be deployed with the Robotmk plugin.
   * Define which suites should be executed there and the individual parameters.
 * Robotmk **plugin** - executes RF tests:
-  * integrated into the CheckMK monitoring agent, it is a kind of wrapper for RF tests on the client side.
+  * integrated into the Checkmk monitoring agent, it is a kind of wrapper for RF tests on the client side.
 It gets controlled by the robotmk YML file which is created by the bakery.
 * Robotmk **check** - evaluates RF results:
   * evaluates the RF result coming from the Checkmk agent.
-  * 100% configurable by web (WATO), 100% Robot compatible: Robotmk does not require any adaptation to existing Robot tests; they can be integrated in CheckMK without any intervention.
+  * 100% configurable by web (WATO), 100% Robot compatible: Robotmk does not require any adaptation to existing Robot tests; they can be integrated in Checkmk without any intervention.
   * powerful pattern-based definition system for "most general" and/or fine granular control of
     * runtime thresholds: get alarms for suites/tests/keywords running too long.
     * performance data: get graphs for any runtime.
 Even insidious performance changes can thus be detected.
-    * service discovery level: rule-based splitting of Robot Framework results into different Checkmk services ("checks" in CheckMK) - without splitting the robot test.
+    * service discovery level: rule-based splitting of Robot Framework results into different Checkmk services ("checks" in Checkmk) - without splitting the robot test.
     * reduction of the output to the essential needs for an optimum result.

 Read the [feature page](https://robotmk.org) of Robotmk to learn about its history, features and advantages.